asen/smg/docs/smg.md

 #### Index filter

-- Where Index ([described below](#indexes)) itself defines a filter, the index id is a "first class" filter member too.
+- Where Index ([described here](smg-config.html#indexes)) itself defines a filter, the index id is a "first class" filter member too.
 So when visiting an Index url one sees the index filter separately from the user filter and the user filter works only within the already filtered by the index filter list of objects.
 The UI provides options to remove the index filter or merge it with the user filter resulting in an "index-free" filter.

 <a name="concepts-indexes" />

 ### Indexes

 An index is basically a named filter with some additional properties.
 One can configure indexes in the yaml config and SMG can auto-discover indexes with good object ids structure.
 Indexes can be structured in a hierarchy where each index can specify a parent index id.
 The main SMG page currently displays all top-level indexes (ones which don't have a parent) and also the a configurable number of levels after that (using the [$index-tree-levels](#index-tree-levels) global var).
-Check [the index config section](#indexes) for more details on indexes.
+Check [the index config section](smg-config.html#indexes) for more details on indexes.

 <a name="concepts-cdash" />

 ### Custom dashboards

-The custom dashboard represents a single page which can combine the graphs outputs from multiple indexes on a single page.
-The layout of the page can defined using sizes in the configuration.
+The custom dashboard represents a single page which can combine the graphs outputs from multiple indexes.
+The layout of the page can be defined using sizes in the configuration.
 In addition it can display monitor states and/or logs plus external items via iframe.
-Check the [$cdash](#cdash) config options for more details.
+Check the [$cdash](smg-config.html#cdash) config options for more details.

 <a name="concepts-gopts" />